jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - general-edge-unrestricted trihexagonal-2-10 MINISAT memory error(!)(!) trihexagonal 2-9 also
-  -
-  - old generation?
-    - 1
-    - remaining general edge sector unrestricted
-    -
-    - HEY HEY -- highlander can be added like "only"?
-    - Current:
-      - getOnlyImpliedSectorHexBoardRules 1 0 [kitty 0] <--- crashed, last one
-      - getImpliedSectorGeneralBoardRules 1 2 [kitty 1] <--- crashed, last one
-      - getImpliedColorHexBoardRules 1 0 [kitty 2] <--- #132, but OMG it is chugging!!!
-      - getHighlanderOnlyImpliedSquareBoardRules 2 1 [kitty 3]
-      -
-      - Failure on node bin/generate.js getHighlanderImpliedGeneralBoardRules 0 2 --- error?
-      - Failure on node bin/generate.js getHighlanderImpliedSectorGeneralBoardRules 0 2 --- error?
-      -
-      - Missing:
-        - getImpliedGeneralBoardRules 2 47,48 (MEMORY FAILURES minisat)
-        - getOnlyImpliedSquareBoardRules 4 9, 4 15 <--- crash on complete? is it in console history?
-Try on browser direct macOS?
   -
   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
     - Add dependencies.json for phet-lib builds!!!!